NavoditC/Seven-Segment-Digit-Recognition/adjust_brightness/readme.txt

 Gamma correction was performed with a value of gamma equal to 2.0 for the sample image taken from the dataset.
 In case this problem is there on a particular day while taking the readings, the snippet of code could be placed in the original code in which images are read one after the other making use of a for loop.

-Note: G0110044.JPG is a sample image from the dataset when such an issue was encountered.
+Note: G0110044.JPG is a sample image from the dataset when such an issue was there.